oroinc/documentation/user/back-office/system/data-audit/index.rst

 3. In the **Other** section, set the *Auditable* field to **Yes**.

    .. image:: /img/backend/architecture/auditable_field.png
+      :alt: Setting the Auditable field of the entity to Yes

    .. hint:: For more information on entities, see the :ref:`Create an Entity <doc-entity-actions-create>` topic.